b0938930511/llvm-project/clang/docs/UsersManual.rst

    Enable whole-program vtable optimizations, such as single-implementation devirtualization and virtual constant propagation, for classes with :doc:`hidden LTO visibility <LTOVisibility>`.
 Requires ``-flto``.

-.. option:: -f[no]split-lto-unit

-   Controls splitting the :doc:`LTO unit <LTOVisibility>` into regular LTO and :doc:`ThinLTO` portions, when compiling with -flto=thin.
-Defaults to false unless ``-fsanitize=cfi`` or ``-fwhole-program-vtables`` are specified, in which case it defaults to true.
-Splitting is required with ``fsanitize=cfi``, and it is an error to disable via ``-fno-split-lto-unit``.
-Splitting is optional with ``-fwhole-program-vtables``, however, it enables more aggressive whole program vtable optimizations (specifically virtual constant propagation).

-   When enabled, vtable definitions and select virtual functions are placed in the split regular LTO module, enabling more aggressive whole program vtable optimizations required for CFI and virtual constant propagation.
-   However, this can increase the LTO link time and memory requirements over pure ThinLTO, as all split regular LTO modules are merged and LTO linked with regular LTO.

 .. option:: -fforce-emit-vtables